linfengYang/BitcnNILM/README.md

     1. Create your virtual environment Python > 3.5

-    2. Install Tensorflow 2.0.0(default) or 1.4 < Tensorflow < 2.0.0 (You need to change our code a little bit) as following:
+    2. Install Tensorflow 2.0.0 and Keras 2.3.1 (Our enviroment) or 1.4 < Tensorflow < 2.0.0 and Keras > 2.1.5 (You need to change our code a little bit) as      following:

         * comment           -   import tensorflow.compat.v1 as tf
                                 tf.disable_v2_behavior()